Services We Provide

 Child immunisations clinics are generally held on Thursdays.

 The doctors and health visitors are available to discuss any queries.

 Deal with all aspects of nursing at home and provide a 24 hour nursing service.
 The district nurses arrange packages of care and co-ordinate Hospital at Home and Rapid Response as appropriate.
 They arrange for loan of equipment such as commodes, mattresses and other aids.

 We are an approved training practice for the Peterborough Vocational Training Scheme for General Practitioners.
-Fully qualified doctors from this scheme join us every six months.
+Fully qualified doctors from this scheme join us every six to twelve months.
 Some surgeries may be recorded on video.
 This will only be done with your prior consent and signature and the information obtained will only be seen by doctors.
 The Practice is an approved teaching practice for Cambridge and Leicester medical schools and at certain times medical students undertake some training here.
 Consent is always obtained from patients prior to a consultation if a medical student is present.

 The numbers of patients requiring ear syringing is increasing.
 As a result of this the amount of nurse time taken up to do this is limiting appointments being made available for other things.

 Ear wax is a common problem which can be easily managed at home with simple measures.

 Ear Syringing can be fairly traumatic to the lining of the ear canal and can lead to infections and pain.